 Often called onychomycosis, toenail fungus is one of the many skin conditions caused by fungi.
 Its symptoms include severe pain, inflammation, and swelling of the toes.
-Having the toenail fungus means you can’t wear stilettos to that prom nor shoe to the office.
-Aside yellowing, the nail thickens and crumbles.
-It is a very unpleasant condition and can disturb many plans.
-The fungi responsible are dermatophytes, and non-dermatophyte molds and yeasts (mainly Candida species).
-This growth is often a result of poor foot hygiene, exposure to moisture (contaminated swimming pools), abnormal skin pH levels, synthetic socks, and compromised the immune system.
+Having the toenail fungus means you can’t wear stilettos to that prom nor shoes to the office.

 Normal medical treatments would employ antifungal medicines in treating toenail fungus, but they tend to leave various side effects and do not offer a lasting solution.
 Many people have complained that the toenail fungus returned after a few months.

 The first step to treating your toenail fungus is by first changing your diet.
 For your treatment, you will need to cut off the sugar supplied to the yeast responsible.
 The reason many antifungal creams and medications will not work is that they focus more on the symptoms than the disease itself.
-The symptoms leave, but the fungi itself remains.
+The symptoms leave, but the fungi themselves remain.

 Another way to deal with toenail fungus is to use pure orange oil.
 All types of orange oil have antifungal properties and thus it can be used on infected toenails.